 The City of Lights may be dreamy enough, but try climbing 187 feet in the air for an icy spin atop the Eiffel Tower.
 Take in an unparalleled view of Paris as you circle the rink, and become part of the tower’s unforgettable light show.
-Or, if you’re more comfortable when your skates are on the ground, the rink in Yosemite National Park is stunning, with up-close mountain views and country fresh air.
+If you’re more comfortable when your skates are on the ground, the rink in Yosemite National Park is stunning, with up-close mountain views and country-fresh air.
 Plus, you can cozy up next to the campfire with hot cocoa and s’mores.
-That’s the thing — ice-skating rinks always come with the coziest and most warming snacks, from roasted chestnuts and hot cocoa to mulled wine and shots of vodka.
+Ice-skating rinks always come with the most warming snacks, from roasted chestnuts and hot cocoa to mulled wine and shots of vodka.

-The Rideau Canal in Canada, with a skate way of nearly five miles, is the largest naturally frozen rink in the world and even boasts rink-side shops and eats as you skate along.
-We’d go for a classic Canadian beavertail every time.
-And in Vienna, the local eats are just as easily accessed, and just as delicious.
+The Rideau Canal in Canada, with a skateway of nearly five miles, is the largest naturally frozen rink in the world and even boasts rink-side shops and eateries as you skate along.
+And in Vienna, the local treats are just as easily accessed and just as delicious.
 The city’s skating maze, the Wiener Eistraum, is surrounded by holiday booths selling apple strudel, warm waffles with chocolate sauce, and hot cider.

-With options from national parks and country landmarks to city squares full of local bites, you’ll want to truly savor the season.
-But as soon as the skating rinks are closed, you’re allowed to whine for summer again.
+With options from national parks and country landmarks to city squares full of local bites, you’ll want to truly savor every moment of the season.
+But as soon as the skating rinks close, you’re allowed to whine for summer again.

 This article was previously published by Leora Novick.